-Nowadays, business has become much more globalised, so international experience is now highly sought after by employers.
+Nowadays, the business has become much more globalised, so the international experience is now highly sought after by employers.
 Working abroad gives you a unique opportunity to immerse yourself in a new culture and to meet new people.
 This experience you have out of your comfort zone could be the difference between you and the competition and make your CV that bit more attractive.

 Working abroad also improves your self-reliance, will push you very far from your comfort zone, making you have to think for yourself.
 For employers, this proves that you are a fast learner and can face new challenges.
 Furthermore, it is also a great chance to develop a global network.
 You have the possibility of meeting people from different backgrounds and industries which may prove invaluable in your future career.
 You will develop skills on how to communicate more effectively with people from different backgrounds, thus giving you the potential skills to help develop a prospective company’s presence abroad.